 They are top-rated, with many reviews citing that the scent is pleasant and not overwhelming (very important for smell-sensitive pregnant women), not too big, making them easy to take, and the subscription service is very convenient.

 However, Ritual prenatal vitamins do not offer everything you may want from a prenatal vitamin, such as Vitamin C (and others), so you may have to take more vitamins in conjunction with this one.
 Ritual claims that the nutrients left out are usually consumed in your daily diet, so they’ve focused on the essential nutrients an expecting mother might need but doesn’t always get.
 If you’re someone who pays particular attention to your diet, then this might resonate with you.

 SmartyPants has become a top contender for prenatal vitamins because of their yummy taste and all of the nutrients they offer.
 They come in a gummy form, making them taste more like a treat than a chore, with three different flavors: blueberry, grape, and mixed berry.
 They do not contain any gelatin, synthetic coloring, or artificial sweeteners.
 However, you will need to take an iron pill in conjunction with these.

 The only downside to the SmartyPants gummy vitamins is that pregnant and lactating women should take four gummies a day rather than just one.
 However, if you like the taste, this could be a plus!
 Many mothers prefer gummy vitamins to pills or soft gels, which can be very large and cause nausea.

 Noor Vitamins are designed with the Muslim mother in mind, as they are pure and halal certified.
-This vitamin does contain halal gelatin from bovine, which would mean it is not “vegetarian.”
+This halal prenatal vitamin contains halal gelatin from bovine, meaning it is not “vegetarian.”